-According to them, members deserve to be treated fairly because this is also included in the identity of cooperative.
-The respondents disagreed with the statement that the supervisor had carried out the task correctly so that the cooperative avoided fraud.
-Because according to respondents this happens because supervisors rarely review the performance of cooperatives, the occurrence of multiple positions, namely as supervisors and as employees in other offices, supervisors entrust everything to the chairman or management.
+According to them, members deserve to be treated fairly because this is also included in the identity of the cooperative.
+The respondents also disagreed with the statement that the supervisor had carried out the task correctly so that the cooperative avoided fraud.
+Because according to the this happens because respondents supervisors rarely review the performance of cooperatives, the occurrence of multiple positions, namely as supervisors and as employees in other offices, supervisors entrust everything to the chairman or management.